iker-gutierrez/SNS-1064-dataset/README.md

 ## Use Case

 SNS-1064 is designed for:
-- RAG-based clinical QA
+- RAG-based clinical QA.
-- evidence-grounded generation
+- evidence-grounded generation.
-- explainable NLP in healthcare
+- explainable NLP in healthcare.

-The separation between `judgement` and `evidence`/`considerations` supports traceability and interpretability, which are critical in medical applications.
+The separation between `judgement` and `evidence`/`considerations` supports factuality, explainability, and traceability, which are essential in high-stakes domains such as healthcare.

 ---

 ## Remarks

 - The test set is fully curated to ensure reliable RAG evaluation.
-- Some noise may remain in the training set.
+- Some noise is expected in the training set.

 ---